What Are The Disadvantages Of Electronic Toys?

 Reduced Empathy

-Screen addiction can diminish a child’s ability to feel empathy towards others.
+Empathy builds through real interaction, reading facial expressions, and navigating the feelings of others in live situations.
+Screen time cannot replicate that.’s ability to feel empathy towards others.
 Without regular face-to-face interactions, children may struggle to understand and relate to the emotions and experiences of those around them.
 Empathy is a crucial skill for forming positive relationships and developing social connections.

 Negative Role Modeling